-Digital technologies have opened up new ways of helping others, giving money towards new ventures and products, and spreading awareness of causes.
-Social media makes it easier to spread the word about the work of charities and publicise calls for donations and funding.
+Digital technologies and social media have opened up new ways of helping others and supporting communities, giving money towards new ventures and products, and spreading awareness of causes.
 Crowdfunding websites such as Kickstarter and GoFundMe provide a framework for individuals and businesses to raise money for specific purposes.

-Crowdfunding is a way of asking for voluntary financial contribution over the internet for a specific goal or purpose.
+Crowdfunding is asking for voluntary financial contribution over the internet for a specific goal or purpose.
 It is a form of crowdsourcing: putting out a call for others to voluntarily participate in an activity.
-The concept of crowdfunding has been going long before the internet – for example through benefit events or fundraising activities – but digital technologies have opened up the playing field.
-People around the world can contribute money towards something if they’re interested in the product or goal at the end, using an online intermediary.
+The concept of crowdfunding has been going long before the internet – e.g. benefit events – but digital technologies have opened up the playing field.
 These online crowdfunding platforms mean that ordinary people, without technical knowledge or money, can ask for funds, and, similarly, anyone who can pay for something online can support a project or donate money to someone.

 The rise in crowdfunding has seen different platforms aimed at different kinds of money raising.
-Kickstarter is a platform that has become synonymous with crowdsourcing funding for creative projects and business ideas, though other platforms like Indiegogo are trying to compete by emphasising innovation and getting something before everyone else can get it.
+Kickstarter is a platform that has become synonymous with crowdsourcing funding for creative projects and business ideas, though other platforms like Indiegogo are trying to compete by emphasising innovation.
 On these platforms, the money is usually given in return for specific ‘rewards’, whether these be a named credit, a finished product, or an exclusive experience.
 Crowdfunded projects like this can vary from small artistic projects to large scale ventures seeking vast amounts of seed capital.

 Another facet of crowdfunding is fundraising for specific people and causes.
-On sites like GoFundMe and YouCaring (which has now been acquired by GoFundMe), people can set up a fundraiser for themselves, someone else, or for a specific charitable cause they want to contribute towards.
-A major way these sites are used is to crowdfund for healthcare, particularly in countries where many procedures are not covered by health insurance or a health service:
+On sites like GoFundMe and YouCaring (which was acquired by GoFundMe), people can set up a fundraiser for themselves, someone else, or for a specific charitable cause they want to contribute towards.
+A major way these sites are used is to crowdfund for healthcare, particularly in countries where many procedures are not covered by health insurance or a health service.

 Supporting a fundraising campaign, whether one that offers rewards or is a charitable donation, can also build a sense of community, a connection with others with a similar interest or cause.
 This community participation increases social belonging and the feeling of being part of making something happen.